Parliament of Tuvalu: Composition

 A candidate for parliament must be a citizen of Tuvalu of a minimum age of 21 years.
 Voting in Tuvalu is not compulsory.
 At 18 years of age, Tuvaluans are eligible to be added to the electoral rolls.
 The members of parliament serve a four-year term.
 Each member is elected by popular vote in one of eight island-based constituencies.
 The Electoral Provisions (Parliament) Amendment Act 2019 increased the number of elected representatives, so that each of the 8 island electorates is represented by 2 MPs.
 The residents of Niulakita, the smallest island, are included in the electoral roll for Niutao.

 The parliament is responsible for the selection the Prime Minister of Tuvalu from among their ranks and also the Speaker of Parliament by secret ballot.
 The Speaker presides over the parliament.
 The ministers that form the Cabinet are appointed by the governor-general on the advice of the prime minister.
-The Attorney-General sits in parliament, but does not vote: the parliamentary role of the Attorney-General is purely advisory.
-The current Attorney-General is Eselealofa Apinelu.
+The Attorney-General attends meetings of the cabinet and also sits in parliament, but does not vote: the parliamentary role of the Attorney-General is purely advisory.
+The current Attorney-General is Laingane Italeli Talia.

 Any member of parliament may introduce legislation into parliament, but in practice, as in most partisan systems, this occurs mainly at the behest of the governing Cabinet.
 Legislation undergoes first, second and third readings before being presented to the Governor-General of Tuvalu for assent, as in other Westminster systems.
 One notable variation, however, is that legislation is constitutionally required to be presented to local governments (falekaupules) for review after the first reading; they may then propose amendments through their local member of parliament.

-The under-representation of women in the Tuvalu parliament was considered in a report commissioned by the Pacific Islands Forum Secretariat in 2005, In May 2010, a consultation entitled “Promoting Women in Decision Making” was held in Funafuti, as parliament at that time had no women MPs.
+The under-representation of women in the Tuvalu parliament was considered in a report commissioned by the Pacific Islands Forum Secretariat in 2005.
+In May 2010, a consultation entitled "Promoting Women in Decision Making" was held in Funafuti, as parliament at that time had no women MPs.
 The outcome was a recommendation for the introduction of two new seats, to be reserved for women.
 This followed the example of Papua New Guinea, which had only one female MP at that time, and whose Parliament was considering a bill to introduce 22 seats reserved for women.
 The Tuvaluan Ministry for Home Affairs, which has responsibility for women's affairs, stated that steps would be taken to consider the recommendation.

-Throughout the history of the parliament three women have been elected: Naama Maheu Latasi, from 1989 to 1997; Pelenike Isaia from 2011 to 2015; and Dr Puakena Boreham from 2015.
+Throughout the history of the parliament three women have been elected: Naama Maheu Latasi, from 1989 to 1997; Pelenike Isaia from 2011 to 2015; and Dr Puakena Boreham from 2015 to 2024.
 Pelenike Isaia was elected in a by-election in the Nui constituency in 2011 that followed the death of her husband Isaia Italeli, who was a member of parliament.
 Pelenike Isaia was not re-elected in the 2015 general election.
-Dr Puakena Boreham was elected to represent Nui in the 2015 general election.
+Dr Puakena Boreham was elected to represent Nui in the 2015 general election, but was not re-elected in the 2024 general election.